tkim/EasyMSX/source/ruleMSX.rst

 Earlier Version
 ===============

-The initial approach to RuleMSX handled the rete in the following structure
+The initial approach to RuleMSX handled the rete in the following structure where each RuleSet consists of a single rule.
+Each rule consisted of child rules and rule evaluator.

 .. image:: /image/RuleMSX.png